 The three primary positions Work Campers seem to fill the most are: “Stowers,” “Pickers” and “Packers.”
-You’ll be provided the details for what each position entails, but simply put… A “Stower” is responsible for placing various items on shelves and inside bins located within the fulfillment center (also known as a warehouse), a “Picker” is responsible for retrieving those items from the shelves and bins, and a “Packer” packs the “picked” items, which are then shipped to the customers who ordered them.
+You’ll be provided the details for what each position entails, but simply put, a “Stower” is responsible for placing various items on shelves and inside bins located within the fulfillment center (also known as a warehouse), a “Picker” is responsible for retrieving those items from the shelves and bins, and a “Packer” packs the “picked” items which are then shipped to the customers who ordered them.

 You will be required to complete a drug test before you’ll be offered a position, but this won’t take place until shortly before your start date.
-Last year we were sent to a drug-screening facility near our location to complete this, but this year it appears as though we’ll be attending a “New Hire” Amazon Event (even though we’re not new hires), in one of several states not yet determined, where the testing and some final paperwork will be completed.
+Last year we were sent to a drug-screening facility near our location to complete this, but this year it appears we’ll be attending a “New Hire” Amazon Event (even though we’re not new hires), in one of several states not yet determined, where the testing and some final paperwork will be completed.
 We learned this during a Webinar session, which is also new.

 The webinar is an hour long and simply skims over basic information about the different positions offered, safety, the “New Hire Event” and changes made in 2019.
 I’ve listed those important changes toward the end of this post.
 These changes will impact your MONEY.
 The webinar also provides Work Campers an opportunity to ask any questions they might have.